 Last updated on September 28, 2023 at 01:59 pm

 Does this scenario sound familiar?
 You recently shared the results of your employee engagement survey, and it’s clear your employees don’t feel connected to the leadership team.
 They want more transparency on the state of the business.
 And they don’t see leaders walking the talk when it comes to the vision and values of the organization.
-The response from the executive team is, “We need more and better communication!”
+The response from the executive team is, “We need more and better internal communication!”
 And then they look to you.
 If you find that leaders are looking to the communications team more today than ever before, you’re not alone.
 75% of communicators feel their value has increased since the COVID-19 pandemic.
 Now’s the time to let your executive communications strategy shine.